colder-is-better/qboxes/README.md

 # Happy qboxes
 This is a very simple BASH script for managing QEMU/KVM VMs.
 Currently, `qboxes` can:

-* define one or more new VMs (with no guest OSes)
+* define a new VM, with no guest OS
 * clone a template VM into one or more new VMs
 * bring inactive VMs up or reboot/shutdown/power-cycle/unplug active VMs
-* attach new storage volumes to VMs
+* attach storage volumes to VMs
 * integrate files into existing active storage pools
 * remove any trace of inactive VMs, active networks, active pools, or volumes
 * create new libvirt networks, pools, or volumes